torahappy/easyrpg-web/README.md

 4. Serve the `www` directory using some HTTP(S) server.
 5. Access to `www/index.html?game=<gamename>` via a modern web browser.

-## Set up api
+## Set up a server with API

-You can setup an API server for debugging log (other features such as cloud save data syncing may be added later).
-The server will start on port 9001.
-See `nginx.conf.example` for an example proxy configuration.
+You can setup a FastAPI server, which serves EasyRPG build and utility API.
+The server will start on port 9000.

+Currently, the utility API only have a feature to record debugging logs.
+Currently, i'm developing the cloud save sync feature.

 1. `cd api`
 2. `python -m venv venv`